mdulcer/mdulcer.github.io/index.md

 	</tr>
 	<tr>
 		<td style="width:17%" > <b>September 2025</b> </td>
-		<td> Our paper <a href="https://arxiv.org/pdf/2509.03329"> "SESGO: Spanish Evaluation of Stereotypical Generative Outputs"</a> was accepted at AIES 2025, for an oral discussion panel. </td>
+		<td> Our paper <a href="https://arxiv.org/pdf/2509.03329"> "SESGO: Spanish Evaluation of Stereotypical Generative Outputs"</a> was accepted at AIES 2025 for an oral discussion panel.
+See you in Madrid! </td>
 	</tr>
 	<tr>
 		<td style="width:17%" > <b>September 2025</b> </td>
-		<td> <b>Joined New York University as an Assistant Professor & Faculty Fellow at the Center for Data Science! </b> </td>
+		<td> <b>Joined New York University as an Assistant Professor / Faculty Fellow at the Center for Data Science! </b> </td>
 	</tr>
 	<tr>
 		<td style="width:17%" > <b>May 2025</b> </td>